How to Structure Transactions That Won’t Increase Property Taxes

 - A transfer of an interest in a legal entity is not a CIO of the real property owned by the entity except as provided in sections 64(c) and (d).
 In other words, if Corporation AB owns real property and 50% of the shareholders transfer their interest to Corporation X and 50% of the shareholders transfer their interest to Corporation Y, there is no CIO or reassessment of the real property (assuming no one individual or entity obtains control of AB Corporation as a result of the transfer).

-- ADVICE: When transferring an interest in an entity that owns real property, always trace the prior ownership of real property.
+- ACTION TO CONSIDER: When transferring an interest in an entity that owns real property, always trace the prior ownership of real property.
 A transfer of more than 50% of the interests of “original co-owners” in a legal entity is a CIO of the real property owned by the entity.
 For example, assume A and B, 50/50 owners of AB Corporation, transferred real property to Corporation AB.
 A and B cannot then transfer all of their Original Co-Owner interest to Corporation X and Corporation Y, without the property being reassessed.

-- ADVICE: Before transferring more than 50% of the voting stock of any entity, determine if the entity owns real property that might be reassessed.
+- ACTION TO CONSIDER: Before transferring more than 50% of the voting stock of any entity, determine if the entity owns real property that might be reassessed.
 A transfer of more than a 50% of an interest in a legal entity could trigger a CIO and property owned by that entity will be reassessed.
 For example, if A is an “original co-owner”, A representing 51% of the voting stock cannot transfer her interest in Corporation AB to Corporation X, without the property being reassessed.